moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/metrics.md

 ---
 title: "Metrics & Tableau Dashboards"
-description: Learn about the dashboard that are used in community-related dashboards!
+description: Learn about the dashboards that are used in community-related dashboards!
 ---

 ### Dashboards we use

-The third party cookie must be turn on to view the dashboard.
+To view the dashboard your browser must allow third-party cookies.
 - [Wider Community PIs](https://us-west-2b.online.tableau.com/t/gitlabpublic/views/WiderCommunityPIsPart1/WiderCommunityPIsDashboardPart1)
    - Unique Wider Community Contributors per Month
    - Amount of MRs created, merged & closed